Yanam: Notable people

+Administration

 Local administration

 Following the introduction of the Pondicherry Municipalities Act, 1973, four municipalities came into existence in Pondicherry, Karaikal, Mahé and Yanam towns.
 The entities of Karaikal, Mahe and Yanam communes formed the municipalities of Karaikal, Mahe and Yanam.
 Under the new law, all functions excluding those assigned to the Chairman (i.e., those hitherto exercised by the Mayor) appointed under the municipal decree came to be exercised by the Commissioner.
 The Mayors were also relieved of their day-to-day administrative responsibilities enabling them to be in greater contact with the public.
 Commissioners were appointed as the Chief Executive Heads of the Municipalities, in ranks according to the grade of the municipalities.